Engineering 3D printed and knitted degradable scaffolds

 Engineering 3D printed and knitted degradable scaffolds (PrintKnit) is financed by Swedish Foundation for Strategic Research.

 PrintKnit’s overall purpose is the development of degradable, three- dimensional scaffolds for soft tissue regeneration - combine pliability with mechanical rigidity with the aid of for example 3D printing.

 The architecture of the scaffolds is designed using hierarchical scales from micro- to millimeter level, to possess pliable, highly porous structures with the ability to control bioactivity, mechanical properties and degradation rate over time.
-The final aim is achieved by joining different expertise ranging from the design of synthetic polymers, their processing into 3-D structures and subsequent cell interaction, interlinked at all levels.
+The final aim is achieved by joining different expertise ranging from the design of synthetic polymers, their processing into 3-D structures, subsequent cell interaction and mechanical simulation of the material interlinked at all levels.

 To reach the aim to optimize the design, we also focus on material mechanics simulation.
 The design process will for example integrate a biomechanical assessment of scaffolds using Representative Volume Element (RVE) simulations of the individual 3D designs.